bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 - `m` = `SLOP` = 0.0489070475
 - `b` = `YINT` = 13.64510925
-- `r` = .2963586116 (correlation coefficient)
+- `r` = `CORR` = .2963586116 (correlation coefficient, identical to the value
+  returned by `BEST`)

 With `r` being only about `0.3`, this is still a weak correlation, but better than the linear model.

-**HP-42S Compatibility Note**: Unlike the HP-42S, `BEST` command on the RPN83P returns the `CORR` value of the best curve fit model.
-It seemed like a useful bit of information to see, and it provides visual feedback that the `BEST` function has finished.
+**HP-42S Compatibility Note**: Unlike the HP-42S, the `BEST` command on the RPN83P returns the `CORR` value of the best curve fitting model.
+This seemed like a useful bit of information to show to the user, and it provides visual feedback that the `BEST` function has finished.

 We can perform forecasting with the `Y>X` and `X>Y` menus.
 Let's try to predict the maximum rainfall when the minimum rainfall is 1.5.
 Then let's go in the